876pol/Dungeon-Escape/README.md

 # dungeon-escape

 Dungeon Escape is a terminal based adventure game.
-Written with python3.
+Written in Python 3.

 To clone this repository and run the game:
 ```bash